On the Provability Logic of HA: Abstract

 \section{Abstract}

-We axiomatize the provability logic of $\HA$ and show that it is decidable.
-Moreover we axiomatize the preservativity and relative admissibility for several modal logics extending $\ikfour$.
-As a main tool, we also provide some sort of semantics, called provability semantics, for modal logics extending $\igl$, which is a mixture of usual Kripke semantics and provability in propositional modal logics.
+We axiomatize the provability logic of $\HA$ and prove its decidability.
+Furthermore, we axiomatize the preservativity and relative admissibility relations for several modal logics extending $\ikfourcp$.
+A principal technical tool is the introduction of a new type of semantics, termed \emph{provability models}, for modal logics extending $\iglcp$.
+This semantics combines elements of standard Kripke semantics with provability in propositional modal logics.